-Wisconsin Weekly is a Friday news roundup of reports from Wisconsin Watch and other trusted news outlets.
+Wisconsin Weekly is a roundup of the week’s top stories from around the state by Wisconsin Watch and trusted news outlets.
 Access to some stories may be limited to subscribers of the news organizations that produced them.
-We urge our readers to consider supporting these important news outlets by subscribing, and sign up to get our free newsletters here.
+We urge our readers to consider supporting these important news outlets by subscribing, and sign up to get our free newsletters here

 This week we highlight several Wisconsin Watch stories in the run-up to Tuesday’s Wisconsin Supreme Court election between liberal Janet Protasiewicz and conservative Daniel Kelly — the highest spending judicial race in U.S. history.
 Wisconsin Watch’s Matthew DeFour lays out the issues that could get a second look if Protasiewicz wins, tipping the court to liberal control.
 Phoebe Petrovic characterizes the ad blitz that has saturated TV and social media in Wisconsin.
 Matt Mencarini reports on the high court’s flip flops over the constitutionality of state limits on payments for people injured or killed by medical malpractice.